ConzorKingKong/conazon-products/README.md

 To test locally, setup a `.env` file in the root directory with the following variables:

 `DATABASEURL` - Url to postgres database.
-REQUIRED
+REQUIRED `PORT` - Port to run server on.
+Defaults to 8081

 Datbase url should be formatted like this if using `docker-compose up` - 'host=postgres port=5432 user=postgres dbname=conazon sslmode=disable'